American Indian Alumni (AIA) Club

 - Jon Rios, president (Tohono O'odham/Navajo)

-- Daniel Sestiaga, Jr., secretary (Ft.
+- Daniel Sestiaga, Jr., vice-president (Ft.
 Yuma Quechan)

 - Terilene Glasses, treasurer (Navajo)